Miss Great Britain: 2006 event

-The 2006 title holder was Preeti Desai from North Yorkshire who made history as the first winner of Indian ethnicity.
-She had come fifth in the pageant but was selected by a poll of newspaper readers to replace the original winner Danielle Lloyd, who had been stripped of the title following a scandal.
-Lloyd's title was restored to her some years later and she is included in the contest's list of previous winners.
+In November 2006, the original winner, Danielle Lloyd, was stripped of her title due to allegations of her involvement with one of the judges and her agreement to pose for Playboy magazine.
+A poll of readers of The Sun newspaper selected Preeti Desai as Lloyd’s replacement.
+This made Desai the first woman of Indian heritage to hold the Miss Great Britain title, albeit for only six months.
+However, in 2010, the pageant organizer Liz Fuller reversed this decision, reinstating Danielle Lloyd as the rightful winner and thereby annulling Desai's title.

 2007 event

 Rachael Tennent, a project co-ordinator, was awarded the crown of Miss Great Britain.
 Along with the crown, the new titleholder was gifted a car, jewellery and a modelling contract.
 Tennent had previously competed for the Miss Scotland 2006 title which she placed 2nd runner-up.
 The event was held in Grosvenor House in Park Lane, London.
 Tennent did not complete her reign which resulted in Gemma Garrett (Miss Great Britain 1st Runner Up 2007) taking over the title of Miss Great Britain for the rest of the year.